AryamanD/Data-Analytics-Projects/Excel Project/readme.md

 ## 📊 Key Features

-- 📅 Fiscal year-wise analysis of bike purchases
+- 📅 Analysis of bike purchases
 - 🧍 Demographic breakdown by age and gender
 - 🚲 Impact of commute distance on buying trends
-- 📎 Slicers for region, gender, customer type, and more
+- 📎 Slicers for region, marital status, level of education
-- 📈 Dynamic charts and KPIs for insights at a glance
+- 📈 Dynamic charts for insights at a glance

 ---